A Guide to Writing Compelling Product Descriptions That Sell

-But how to write compelling product descriptions that sell?
-Many online store owners I talk to are having a tough time with that.
-I want to help them and you, to write better product descriptions.
+But how do you write compelling product descriptions that sell?
+Many online store owners I talk to are struggling with that.
+I want to help them, and you write better product descriptions.

-To write better product descriptions, start with the basic outline I provided above.
+To write better product descriptions, start with the outline I provided above.